georgioyammine/XML-Data-Warehousing/README.md

-# XDW - XML Data Warehousing
+# XDW - XML Data Warehouse

 XDW is a tool in Java for **XML Data Warehousing**, **Version Control** and **Temporal Querying**, where huge number of files or versions need to be stored.
 The tool we developed uses **XDP - XML Diff and Patch** to get **diff** files and therefore **save space**.
 The application stores the **last version of the document along with the backward deltas** in order to query the past.